derion-io/erc1155-maturity/README.md

 # ERC-1155 Maturity

-ERC-1155 Maturity is an implementation of [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) that reduces the token balance size to `uint192` (from `uint256`) and adds an `uint32` maturity time.
+ERC-1155 Maturity is an implementation of [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) that reduces the token balance size to `uint224` (from `uint256`) and adds an `uint32` maturity time.

 The maturity feature creates a soft-lock effect for newly minted token balances.
-Once the maturity time has elapsed, the position becomes matured and fully fungible.
+Once the maturity time has elapsed, the balance becomes matured and fully fungible.
 However, until that time, the balance is only partly fungible and subject to the following rules:

 * A zero balance is a fully matured balance.
 * A balance with a maturity time equal to or older than `block.timestamp` is a fully matured balance.
-* A maturing position can be divided into smaller balances with the same maturity time.
+* A maturing balance can be divided into smaller balances with the same maturity time.
-* A maturing position cannot be transferred or merged into a more mature position.
+* A less matured balance cannot be transferred or merged into a more mature balance.
-* Merging two positions will result in a position with a later maturity time.
+* A more mature balance can be transferred to and merged into a less matured balance, resulting in a balance with a later maturity time.

 The maturity time can be queried using the `IERC1155Maturity` interface: